Five best learner legal bikes

 Learning to ride a motorbike, isn’t quite the same as learning to drive a car, because when it comes to bikes, what you can learn on is restricted and much depends on your age.

 If you’re confused by what’s on offer, then this handy guide to the five best legal learner bikes should set you on the right road.

 You need to be at least 17 to work towards your A1 licence – which will allow you to ride ‘light motorcycles’ up to 125cc.
 Learning to ride any motorcycle means completing your compulsory basic training (CBT), and passing your motorcycle theory and practical riding test.

 Some top learner legal bikes available include:

 Yamaha YZF R125

 This Yamaha bike is a firm favourite with anyone looking to gain their A1 licence – it’s been around since 2008 and updates since then have just made the bike even better.

-The bike is lightweight making it nippy and great for around town; it scores well for reliability and style; it’s also well equipped.
+The bike is lightweight making it nippy and great for around town, it scores well for reliability and style and is also well equipped.